DeepWok/mase/docs/masert/README.md

 This interface pass returns a dictionary containing the `onnx_path` and `trt_engine_path`.

 ### ONNXRT

+Basic ONNXRuntime functionality allows to reap the benefits brought by the inherent model optimizations, aimed at minimizing architectural redundancies, executed by ONNX.
+ONNXRuntime execution providers often allow to appreciate consistent latency improvements over basic PyTorch models; notably, differently than TensorRT this is not limited to NVIDIA GPUs, but can run on a wide range of hardware, including CPUs.

+Further optimizations can be achieved with the quantization functionality supported by ONNXRuntime.
 We may quantize either using INT8, UINT8, INT16, UINT16 or FP16 or INT8 by setting the `precision` parameter in `passes.onnxruntime.default.config` to `'int8'`, `'uint8'`, `'int16'`, `'uint16'` or `'FP16'` respectively.
-INT8 and UINT8 quantization will show the most notable latency improvements but is more likely to lower performance.

 > N.B.
 Some modules may not be supported for some quantization types above.
 Please refer [here](https://onnxruntime.ai/docs/) for more information.